paulfcollins/public-azure/Azure-Lighthouse/README.md

 4. Next, update the ARM Template Parameter file.
 The [README.md file](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/arm-templates/README.md) has more information on what needs to be updated.

-### The remaining steps are carried out in the context of the 'Customer' subscription
+### The following steps are carried out in the context of the 'Customer' subscription

-5. Now, log into the 'Customer' tenant using `Connect-AzAccount` using a non-guest account in the 'Customer' tenant.
+1. Now, log into the 'Customer' tenant using `Connect-AzAccount` using a non-guest account in the 'Customer' tenant.
 This account must have the [Owner builtin role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) for the subscription to be managed by the MSP via Azure Lighthouse.

-6. If the Subscription owner has access to multiple subscriptions, run `Get-AzContext` to check that the correct subscription is set.
+2. If the Subscription owner has access to multiple subscriptions, run `Get-AzContext` to check that the correct subscription is set.
 If not, then run the following:
    * `Get-AzSubscription`, identify the correct subscription and note the Subscription Id
    * `Set-AzContext -Subscription <SubscriptionId>`

-7. Next, enable Azure Lighthouse using one of the scripts in the [Deployment scripts folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/deployment).
+3. Next, enable Azure Lighthouse using one of the scripts in the [Deployment scripts folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/deployment).
 The example deployment scripts use Cloud Shell or Visual Studio Code, but it would also be possible to run the scripts directly from Powershell.
 Ensure that you update the file location paths before running the scripts.

-8. It can take several minutes after a successful deployment before it is visbile in the Azure Portal via two views:
+4. It can take several minutes after a successful deployment before it is visbile in the Azure Portal via two views:
    * Service Providers - in the 'Customer' portal
    * Azure Lighthouse / Manage your Customers - in the 'Management' Portal